 Usually, these types of noises either mean distress, confusion, pain, or fear.
 If they do this at night, it might be a cognitive issue or some dysfunction.
 If they start to vocalize these with some growling or hissing, then it might be more pain or fear than anything.
 You as an owner should listen to these, and you should see if there is something wrong

 Another strange vocalizing that owners may notice is they will vomit a hairball, but right before they will vocalize it.
-Sometimes that’s your cat’s way of telling you, but otherwise you should be careful and watch for these behaviors.
+Sometimes that’s your cat’s way of telling you, but otherwise, you should be careful and watch for these behaviors.

 If you notice any of these behaviors, you should schedule a visit to the vet for a good diagnosis.
-It’s a very small change, but it’s a change that some don’t even realize is a thing.
+It’s a very small change, but it’s a chance that some don’t even realize is a thing.

 Cat scratching is usually a normal thing, and that’s why you get scratching posts for your little guy.
 But, what if you notice that they’re scratching more.
 If you notice this, chances are they are a bit stressed.